jorgemf/android-loading-helper/README.md

 	}

 	@Override
-	public void loadInitial() {
+	public void loadPrevious() {
-	    // load initial data in the background, make the first network request
+	    // load the previous data in the background (pull to refresh)
-	    // when finished call: mLoadingHelper.finishLoadInitial();
-	}

-	@Override
-	public void preloadInitial() {
-	    // load data from your cache before making any network request
-	    // when finished call: mLoadingHelper.finishPreloadInitial();
+	    // when finished call: mLoadingHelper.finishLoadingPrevious();
 	}

 	@Override